 New evidence of efficacy of transcorneal electrical stimulation (TES)

-New analysis shows that OkuStim® therapy can significantly slow progression in patients with retinitis pigmentosa (RP).
+New analysis shows that OkuStim® therapy can slow progression in patients with retinitis pigmentosa (RP).

-Of the patients (average age: 46 years) enrolled in the study, 32 individuals received weekly electrical stimulation between 0.1 and 1.0 mA on one eye; 20 patients received sham treatment (placebo group).
-Following a year of treatment, the eyes that had undergone TES displayed a visual field loss of 2.1% while their untreated contralateral eyes had an average visual field progression of 5.8%.
-In the placebo group, however, the annual decline was 7.5%.
-Thus, the decrease in visual field area measured by kinetic perimetry was a remarkable 64% less in the eyes treated with TES than in the untreated eyes (p=0.013) and 72% less than in the placebo group (p=0.103).
-Slowing the progression was dose-dependent on the extent of the stimulation.
-In 23 of the treated eyes, dry eye symptoms were noticed as the most frequent ocular adverse event.
+Of the patients included in the study (mean age: 46 years), 32 were treated with electrical stimulation between 0.1 and 1.0 mA in one eye at weekly intervals; 20 patients received sham treatment (placebo group).
+After one year of treatment, an average visual field decline of 2.1% was recorded in the TES-treated eyes and 5.8% in the (non-treated) fellow eyes, while the decline in the eyes from the placebo group was 7.5%.
+Thus, the decrease in visual field area measured by kinetic perimetry was 64% less in the eyes treated with TES than in the untreated eyes (p=0.013) and 72% less than in the placebo group (p=0.103).
+This slowing correlated with the strength of stimulation (p=0.047).
+Treatment was associated with transient mild dry eye symptoms in 23 stimulated patients.

 Here you can download the full press release on the current publication.